stopnoanime/16TTAC-sim/docs/src-dest.md

 Returns the memory value at address specified by the address register.

+### PC

+Returns the Program Counter value.

+### POP

+Pops a value from the stack and returns it

 ### IN

-Returns the first value from the input queue.
+Returns data from input device.
-If there are no items in the input queue, it waits for any to arrive.
+If there is no data available, it waits for any to arrive.

 ### IN_AV

-Returns 0xFFFF if there are any items in the input queue, otherwise returns 0x0000.
+Returns 0xFFFF if there is any input data available, otherwise returns 0x0000.

-### POP
+### OUT_AV

-Pops a value from the stack and returns it
+Returns 0xFFFF if the output device is ready to write, otherwise returns 0x0000.

-### NULL
+### LED

-Returns 0x0000
+Returns the value stored in the LED output register.

 ## Destinations

 All destinations that set the accumulator also set the Zero flag with the correct value.

+### NULL

+Does nothing.

 ### ACC

 Sets the accumulator with given value.

+### ADD

+Adds the given value to the accumulator.
+Uses sets the carry flag on overflow.

+### ADDC

+Adds the given value and carry to the accumulator.
+Sets the carry flag on overflow.

+### SUB

+Subtracts the given value from the accumulator.
+Sets the carry flag on underflow.

+### SUBC

+Subtracts the given value and carry from the accumulator.
+Sets the carry flag on underflow.

+### CMP

+Subtracts the given value from the accumulator, but does not store the value.
+Sets the carry flag on underflow, and also updates the zero flag.

+### MUL

+Multiplies the given value and the accumulator.
+Sets the carry flag on overflow.

+### SHIFT_L

+Shifts the accumulator value left (given value)times.

+### SHIFT_R

+Shifts the accumulator value right (given value)times.

+### AND

+ANDs the given value and the accumulator.

+### XOR

+XORs the given value and the accumulator.

+### OR

+ORs the given value and the accumulator.

+### CARRY

+If the given value is 0x0000 unsets the Carry flag, otherwise sets it.

+### ZERO

+If the given value is 0x0000 unsets the Zero flag, otherwise sets it.

 ### ADR